Brucephalus/Textbooks/Mage.md

 | 20 | +6 | Subclass Feature | 13 | 13 | 11 | 4 |
 ## Mage Class Features
 As a Mage, you gain the following features.
-### Level 1: Pact Magic
+### Level 1: Spellcasting
 You have learned to cast spells.
 The information below details how you use the rules on spellcasting with Mage spells, which appear in the Mage spell list later in the class’s description.

  ***Spell Slots.*** The Mage Features table shows how many spell slots you have to cast your Mage spells of levels 1–4.
 The table also shows the level of those slots, all of which are the same level.
-You regain all expended Pact Magic spell slots when you finish a Long Rest.
+You regain all expended Spellcasting spell slots when you finish a Long Rest.

 For example, when you’re a level 7 Mage, you have eight level 2 spell slots.
 To cast the level 1 spell Witch Bolt, you must spend one of those slots, and you cast it as a level 2 spell.